adamspofford-dfinity/ic-auth-plugin/SPEC.md

 ## Key selection

 A key selection request may be sent by the host to instruct the plugin which of its keys should be used for the remainder of the session.
-The host must send no messages other than "list selectable keys" before selecting a key, and must not select a key more than once.
+The host must send no messages other than "list selectable keys" before selecting a key, and if the key selection request is successful, the host must not send another for the remainder of the session.
 The host should not send this request to plugins that did not declare selection support in their greeting, and the host must not send requests without selecting a key to a plugin that declared selection to be required.

 A key is selected by a name string.
 This name should not be secret; any required authentication should be performed separately by the plugin.
 The name should be enterable by a user.
 A key may have multiple names.